erobwen/causality/README.md

-    a.forwardTo(b); // a temporarily assumes the state of b (while keeping its identity). a.removeForwarding(); // a retains its state from before running forwardTo. a.genericRemoveForwarding();  // If previously forwarded to b, the state of b is merged into a, and the forwarding is removed.
+    a.forwardTo(b); // a temporarily assumes the state of b (while keeping its identity). a.removeForwarding(); // a retains its state from before running forwardTo. a.mergeAndRemoveForwarding();  // If previously forwarded to b, the state of b is merged into a, and the forwarding is removed.

 The above methods can be used for temporarily borrowing the identity of an object.